paulp111/bookshelf/README.md

 You can add multiple books by repeating steps 2 to 6.

 #### JS Code Explanation
-The JavaScript code (main.js) is responsible for handling the functionality of the bookshelf application.
-It defines several functions:
+The JavaScript code (main.js) is responsible several functions:

 buchHinzufuegen(): This function is called when the user clicks the "Add Book" button or submits the book entry form.
 It retrieves the input values, validates them, creates a new book object, adds it to the buecher array, and calls the buecherAnzeigen() and formularZuruecksetzen() functions.